sushil74432/projectSchool/README.md

 # projectSchool
-Work on digitization of class 7 and 8 maths course
+Work on digitization of class 7 and 8 maths course based on CI.